If You're An Expert At Making Bad Choices, These Tips Will Help

 Determine Your Goal

 If you know what you ultimately want from this decision and you’re honest about it, it will help you to make a more intelligent decision.
-If you know yourself well and you act on that knowledge, you’ll have a higher percentage of good decisions.
+If you know yourself well and you act on that knowledge, you’ll have a higher percentage of good choices.

 Consider the Factors